jamieberrier/puppy_love_frontend/resources/notes.md

 - use modal for new post errors
 - refactor fetchAdoptableDogs to post instance method
 - refactor renderAdoptableDog to post instance method
+- make globals of commonly selected html
+- hide show some love button when filtered

 ### PETFINDER API
 #### DOG END POINT